-Many of these guest columns would be a series of columns either on the same or different topics from there respective spaces.
+Many of these guest columns are a series of columns either on the same or different topics from there respective spaces.

-We would be publishing these columns after every two weeks.
+We publish these columns after every two weeks.

 First in this series of guest columns

 Launching first in the series of special guest columns with the first column from Faisal Farooqui.

 Faisal Farooqui is a highly recognized IT entrepreneur who is among the trailblazers of his generation.
 He was among the lead petitioners who challenged the various sections of the IT Act, which finally resulted in a victory for the entire nation, when the Supreme Court declared 66A as illegal and diluted many other sections.
 As a result no more arrests for speaking your mind.
 No more content take down without a court order.